arnavcs/renovating-the-labyrinth/README.md

 The raycasting method is optimized to ensure that the game can be played in real time.
 For this reason, the only objects which are raycasted are square walls.

-The rendering method is based off of calculating the height of the wall intersected by a given ray based on the distance to the interseciton ray based on the distance to the intersection.
+The rendering method is based off of calculating the height of the wall intersected by a given ray based on the distance to the intersection.
+The distance to the intersection is calculated with the Digital Differential Analyzer (DDA) algorithm.

 In order to avoid a fisheye effect, the height is then scaled as well.
 See [this](https://lodev.org/cgtutor/raycasting.html) raycasting guide for more information.